Debbie Stabenow: Personal life

 Stabenow is a member of the United Methodist Church.

 Stabenow was first married to Dennis Stabenow.
 The couple had two children and divorced in 1990.

 In 2003, Stabenow married Tom Athans, co-founder of Democracy Radio and former executive vice president of Air America.
-She has a stepdaughter Gina from this marriage.
+She has a stepdaughter from this marriage.
 They divorced in 2010.

 Stabenow had a cameo appearance in the 2016 film Batman v Superman: Dawn of Justice as governor of the unspecified state in which Metropolis is located.
 She was invited to appear because the scene was filmed in Michigan, and for her support for film-industry incentives.

+In 2024, Stabenow declined to run for a fifth Senate term, citing a wish to spend more time with her family, including her 96-year-old mother.